tobermory/RTX-make-gcc/README.md

 * [Silicon Labs](https://www.silabs.com/community/mcu/32-bit/forum)

 the question sometimes pops up 'Can I build RTX with gcc/make' ?
-The answer, is yes, and this is how I do it.
+The answer, is yes, and this is how I do it, on Linux at least.
+YMMV on other platforms.

 ## The Prerequisites